-Our S&C programme aims to offset the rigours of a busy games schedule by giving our junior athletes physical capacities that are not inherently developed by playing the sport itself, a very effective strategy to prevent overuse injuries that are rife amongst sporting adolescents.
-It is our aim that the S&C programme educates our aspiring young athletes on all performance-related areas including: performance nutrition, body management, taking ownership of physical preparation, and recovery.
+Our athlete development programme aims to offset the rigours of a busy games schedule by giving our junior athletes physical capacities that are not inherently developed by playing the sport itself.
+This serves not only to improve sports performance but crucially to prevent overuse injuries that are rife amongst sporting adolescents.
+It is our aim to provide a performance support service which educates our aspiring young athletes around key topics including nutrition, body management, recovery, mental skills and habit formation.

 Woodlands Fitness Centre – Our eco-friendly, purpose-built facility provides a light and airy space which serves both sports club members as well as being an area for both strength and conditioning and rehabilitation.
 It is fully equipped with cardiovascular equipment (treadmills, bikes and cross-trainers), physiotherapy room, a range of selectorised, disc loaded and pulley resistance machines, as well as an array of specialist free-weight equipment including free weight benches, performance racks, and lifting platforms together with Olympic discs.

 Performance Suite – An athletic development facility for lower school pupils on the elite sports programme.

 The Cranleigh School Sports Science and Medicine Team includes a highly experienced Sports Doctor, two physiotherapists, and two S&C coaches.
 An important overlap of discipline exists with the physiotherapist in the combined delivery of rehabilitation to allow the athlete to return to competitive sport without re-entering injury.